yukiawano/sscpmodule/docs/en/topics/audience-type.md

       Device: Linux
 ```

-You see that there are Matching Rule and Audience Types part.
-We will explain Matching Rule in the next.

 In AudienceTypes part, Audience Types are listed with the syntax that we explained before.

-### Matching Rule

-Matching Rule is a strategy how multiple audience types are treated when a visitor fulfilled multiple audience types.

-At current version, you can use two Matching Rule, InclusiveOR or ExclusiveOR.

- * IncusiveOR - EVERY rule that is matched to the visitor is applied.
- * ExclusiveOR - ONLY THE FIRST rule that is matched to the visitor is applied.

-Let us think the difference between them.

-When you define a snippet A for NewYoker, consider the case that a visitor accseesed to this site for the first time from NewYork using Linux.

-In this case, if you are using InclusiveOR, snippet A is shown.
-However, if you are using ExclusiveOR, snippet A is NOT shown, because the system only returns first matched rule, NewComer.

 ## Why did we introduce the AudienceType